StanfordMIMI/dspy-helm/README.md

 ## What is DSPy-HELM?

-A comprehensive framework for optimizing language models on HELM benchmarks using DSPy.
-This toolkit enables automated prompt optimization (APO), leveraging benchmarks from the HELM (Holistic Evaluation of Language Models) ecosystem.
+A comprehensive framework for optimizing language model performance on benchmarks using DSPy, enabling more robust evaluation.
+This toolkit allows automated prompt optimization (APO) for benchmarks from the HELM (Holistic Evaluation of Language Models) ecosystem.

 ## Installation